 At Perryfields Infants we recognise that reading is a core life skill and we aim to foster a life long love of reading.
 We firmly agree with and whole heartedly promote the statement made in the 2014 National Curriculum; "Reading feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds.”

 We develop this reading culture throughout the school by creating stimulating and welcoming book areas in classrooms that offer a wide range of reading materials, attractive author themed book displays, a library that hosts a variety of books and interactive cross curricular displays that offer a print rich environment.

-At Perryfields we do not follow a particular reading scheme but offer the children a large selection of fiction and non-fiction books that are colour coded according to their level of difficulty.
+At Perryfields we use the Oxford Reading Tree Scheme but also offer the children a large selection of fiction and non-fiction books that are colour coded according to their level of difficulty and decodable books linked to their current level of phonics learning.
 Each child has a yellow reading record for teachers, LSA’s and parents to communicate the progress each child is making with their reading.
 Children are encouraged to take books home and are given opportunities to change their books regularly.
 Alongside these colour banded books children have the opportunity to engage with a culturally rich and diverse range of books and reading material.
 We encourage children to also take home other fiction and non-fiction books from the library.

 Power of Reading

 At Perryfields we are part of the ‘Power of Reading’ project.
 This is a whole school development project which engages teachers and children in the literacy curriculum with high quality books and creative teaching approaches.
 The main idea behind this project is to use high quality texts to support our creative, topic based approach to the curriculum.
 It aims to strengthen our reading for enjoyment culture and provide teachers with fresh, innovative teaching approaches to reading.
 This in turn supports children’s development in writing.